How does this company make money?

 Who depends on this company?

-Chinese middle-class families holding whole life and endowment policies would lose their primary retirement savings vehicles if policy servicing ceased.
-State-owned enterprises relying on group insurance coverage would face gaps in employee benefits.
-Chinese government infrastructure projects funded through insurance investment would lose a primary domestic capital source.
+Chinese middle-class families who hold whole-life and endowment policies through the company would lose their main retirement savings vehicle if the company stopped servicing those contracts.
+State-owned enterprises that rely on the company for group insurance would face gaps in employee benefits.
+Chinese government infrastructure projects that are funded through the company's investment pool would lose one of their primary sources of domestic capital.

 How does this company scale?